 When you add everything up, a four-year program can become quite expensive.
-However, in recognition of the academic achievements of talented students, UBC gives out approximately $30 million in scholarships to international students every year to help alleviate some of the financial burden.
+However, in recognition of the academic achievements of talented students, UBC gives out approximately $30 million in scholarships to international students every year to help alleviate some of the financial burdens.

 Given its impressive reputation, it comes as no surprise that UBC is such a sought-after university.

 The Vancouver campus of UBC is located at the western tip of the Point Grey Peninsula in the city of Vancouver in British Columbia, and it is only a 30 minutes drive from downtown Toronto.

 The campus has been located on this site for most of its 100-year history, a location that is the traditional territory of the Musqueam people.